Happy New Year (2014 film): Marketing

-Distribution rights
+Distribution

 The worldwide distribution rights were sold to Yash Raj Films for ₹1.25 billion, the satellite rights were sold to Zee Network for ₹650 million and the music rights to T-Series for ₹120 million, earning a total pre-release revenue of ₹2.02 billion.

 Music

-The music of Happy New Year is composed by the duo of Vishal–Shekhar while the lyrics are penned by Irshad Kamil.
-The full soundtrack was launched on 1 October 2014.
-Prior to that, promotional music videos were released for "Indiawaale" on 21 September and "Manwa Laage" on 25 September respectively.
+The music of Happy New Year is composed by the duo of Vishal–Shekhar while the lyrics are penned by Irshad Kamil; John Stewart Eduri composed the background score.
+The full soundtrack was launched on 15 September 2014 at an highly advertised event held in Film City, Mumbai, which was also streamed live on the production company's official YouTube channel.
+Prior to that, promotional music videos were released for "Indiawaale" on 3 September and "Manwa Laage" on 10 September respectively.
 After the album was launched, promotional videos of the songs "Lovely", "Nonsense Ki Night" and "Satakli" were also released.
 "India Waale" is featured in Just Dance Now, Just Dance 2015 (as downloadable content) and is part of the Just Dance Unlimited service.

 Reception

-The soundtrack received mostly positive reviews from music critics.

-Kasmin Fernandes at The Times of India felt, "As a heist film centred around a dance competition, Happy New Year provides plenty of fodder for composers Vishal and Shekhar and lyricist Irshad Kamil to showcase their way with sounds.
-And they've delivered, with seven original tracks, one electronic version, a variation, a medley and an instrumental number."
-Rohit Vats for Hindustan Times gave the album 3 out of 5 stars stated, "Farah Khan looks more concerned about the feel of her film than the quality of the songs, and it prompts her to go with trendy tunes.
-Overall, the album is average and is only youth oriented.
-Acquiring longevity will be difficult for this album."
-For India.com, Prathamesh Jadhav wrote, "It's a mixed bag!"
-On the contrary critic Surabhi Redkar for Koimoi felt, "The Happy New Year album is not as extravagant as the film looks.
-With an expectation of a Bollywood musical soundtrack, it comes down to a regular album of Vishal-Shekhar.
-Even though the album will be a hit with tracks such as 'Manwa Laage' and 'Kamli', it will not enjoy much longevity."